-There you go — 22 designers, owners, analysts, and other experts have weighed in on what they think the top web design trends will be in 2019.
+There you go — 22 designers, owners, analysts, and other experts have weighed in on what they think the top web design trends will be.

 From mobile-first to one-page websites, cinemagraphs, the use of a-symmetry, minimalism, and augmented/virtual reality, the consensus seems to be the top web design trends will focus on the user and their experience.